How to Get Car Insurance Quotes: Complete Comparison Guide 2026

 3. Working With an Insurance Agent

 Independent agents can shop multiple carriers on your behalf and offer personalized guidance.
 While the initial conversation takes around 15–20 minutes, the agent handles the legwork of comparing options across dozens of companies — often finding discounts or coverage combinations you wouldn't have found on your own.
 This route is particularly valuable for drivers with complex situations (multiple vehicles, poor driving history, SR-22 requirements).
+Not sure which route is right for you?
+See our full breakdown of comparing car insurance companies.

 Online / Comparison Site